andrewlee977/customer_churn_analysis/README.md

 # Graph Breakdown

 ### Avg Tenure by Internet Service & Churn
 The key insight for this visualization is understanding the average tenure of a churned customer based on their Internet Service.
 For example, if a customer is using Fiber Optic internet service and plans on churning, we can expect their average tenure to be ~20 months.
 If this is something the stakeholder would want me to dive into, I would look into the policies of these Internet Services in order to find some significance in this average tenure.
+For example, if we observe a decrease in contract quality or quality of service for Fiber Optic internet at or before month 20, we could look into how this might affect customer churn.
+We've all dealt with internet service providers, it's not a stretch to think a change in contract after the first year could be causing this.
+Just postulating.

 ### Percent Churn by Tenure (0-5 yrs)
 In my analysis, I found that the largest percentage of customer churn happens within the first 5 months.
 I wanted to dig deeper into when these customers are churning, specifically.
 The key insight in this chart is that the highest percentage of churn is happening in month 2 (61.99% churn rate).
 A possible initiative to combat this churn is to implement a customer retention program that kicks in around this time.